Tandem skydiving student holding her face

 If you have a cold and you’re trying something you’ve never tried before–skydiving, for instance–it’s hard to know what is or is not a big deal.
-For instance: jumping in heeled shoes?
+For example: jumping in heeled shoes?
 Big deal bad idea.
 Jumping in a dress?
 Actually, totally doable (if you’re willing to get a grass stain on it and you’re not too bothered about perfect modesty).
 Jumping when it’s a cold fall day on the ground?
-Big deal, unless you’re a big fan of icy eyelashes–it’s about thirty degrees colder up at altitude.
-Jumping at sunrise or sunset?
+It’s a big deal unless you’re a big fan of icy eyelashes–it’s about thirty degrees colder up at altitude.
+Are you jumping at sunrise or sunset?
 Big deal–the beauty will knock you sideways.

 Skydiving with a cold?
 You might not think it’d make much of a difference one way or the other, but it is a big deal.
 And here’s why.

 EEK!
 Right?
 Most folks, thank goodness, haven’t ever experienced the utter misery of a popped eardrum.
-That’s for a good reason: because the pressure differential between the inside and outside of the ear must be high enough to do the dirty job.
+That’s for a good tandem skydivereason: because the pressure differential between the inside and outside of the ear must be high enough to do the dirty job.

 When the pressure on the inside of the eardrum is so much greater than the pressure on the outside of the eardrum–as can happen, when a stuffy nose rises into the proportionally thinner air of a jump ship at altitude–then the eardrum can pop like a balloon.
 It sounds like a popping balloon.
 And it feels like a teeny, tiny stab wound in a very delicate place.